osgi/osgi.enroute.site/_source/_tutorial_base/700-deploy.md

 ## The Sole Content

 By default, an application only contains a Gogo shell command, in this case in the `EvalApplication` class.
-This one is very similar and then not really to the `EvalImpl` class.
+This one is very similar, and then not really, to the `EvalImpl` class.
 In the `EvalImpl` class we just made the existing API call, `eval`, available as a Gogo command.
 In this application project we need to get the service and call the method on that service.
 Getting a service is made very easy with DS, just add a setter method and add the `@Reference` annotation.
 So lets replace the code for  the `EvalApplication` code with:

 	@Component(
 		service=EvalApplication.class,